1885 Shoeburyness artillery accident: Funerals

 One fortunate escape from the 1885 explosion was that of Major John Bally, who was walking near to the smith's shop at the time; ‘a splinter flying over the roof of the shop struck him, but was embedded in a book in his side-pocket and he was saved from serious injury’.
 Major Bally later became Major-General Commanding Artillery Gibraltar (1902-5).
 He died at Shoeburyness and is buried close to the south porch at St. Andrew's church:

 Monumental inscription: John Ford Bally C.V.O. / Major-General Royal Artillery / 22 September 1911 aged 67 years On the other face: Frances Grace Constance / daughter of Revd Frederick Downes Panter MA / and widow of Major-General John Ford Bally C.V.O.
 Royal Artillery / Died 8 October 1913 / aged 69 years.

 Commemoration of the 1885 explosion

 On 26 February 1985, the hundredth anniversary of the explosion, a memorial cairn was dedicated at Shoeburyness to the men killed in the explosion.

-Other gun accidents
+Other Shoeburyness gun accidents

+During its operational life the establishment at Shoeburyness was the location of several serious gun or shell accidents.